36 Different Types of Corydoras Rare & Common (With Photos)

 Corydoras species have different breeding habits, so it is best to research the particular type you plan to breed.
 Be prepared to separate eggs or fry to a separate grow out aquarium away from all other fish.

-Frquently asked questions about the Corydoras
+Frquently asked questions

 How many Corydoras should I have, and can different ones stay together?